Osedea/angular-osd-upload/README.md

 ```

 ### ERRORS CONSTANTS
-Upload constants can be injected into a service using the UPLOAD angular constant.
+OsdUpload constants can be injected into a service using the UPLOAD angular constant.
 The following error codes can be returned during upload:

 `UPLOAD.ERROR.FILE_TYPE`: Returned when an attempt to upload a file with size greater than that specified in `UploadConfig.maxSize`.